ThatCoolCoder/nosper-engine/README.md

 ## Overview of the code

 The key components of the engine are the evaluator, parser, lexer and tokeniser.
 They'll be described at a high level here, for more information view comments in the referenced files.
+It's a bit rough and ready at the moment as I wrote most of it in one day.

 The first step of evaluation is tokenising the expression into fairly dumb tokens.
 The tokenisation is done by a function in `tokenise.mjs`.
 It was decided to use nested functions for tokenising rather than a class as it allows easy state preservation while also keeping "thread safety" (asynchronous safety) if called multiple times.
 See `Token.mjs` for info on what data the tokens store.